-2017 Fuel Reduction Projects on Open Space Reserves
+2020-2022 Fuel Reduction Projects

 Protecting your home from wildfire takes more than just reducing wildfire hazards on your property.
 You must cross individual property boundaries and extend wildfire mitigation efforts throughout entire communities.
-Firewise USA has a network of over 1,400 Firewise sites throughout the nation that take responsibility for their wildfire hazards by preparing and protecting their homes using Firewise practices.
+Firewise USA has a network of over 1,400 Firewise sites throughout the nation that take responsibility for their wildfire hazards by preparing and protecting homes and communities using Firewise practices.